Dschogo/HowToStuff/docs/OBS/irl.md

 - auto scene switcher by [Loopy SRT Stats Monitor](https://github.com/loopy750/SRT-Stats-Monitor)
   - Just watch his tutorial its fairly easy to follow
-- you can minimize the larix app to open a chat app on the same device (on android you can multi window the apps or use a floating window app)
+- you can minimize the Larix app to open a chat app on the same device (on android you can multi window the apps or use a floating window app)

 ## Pros of this setup instead of streaming directly from your phone